puriso/racing_guage/README.md

 > 💡 The 5V pin can power the CoreS3 or supply external devices.
 When `M5.Power.setExtOutput(true)` is active, avoid feeding power from another 5V source at the same time.
 > To run from the 5V pin, keep `M5.Power.setExtOutput(false)` so the pin won't output power.

-> 📌 Detailed wiring diagrams will be added soon.
+> 📌 A wiring diagram is available in the Japanese section above.

 ### Sensor Tables